Post overview: Local’s list of the best bagels in New York City

 The masterminds behind Bo’s Bagels, Ashley Dikos and Andrew Martinez, opened one of the best bagel shops in New York City in 2017 when they weren’t finding viable options in Harlem.
 Bless them!

-Most New Yorkers will agree that Bo’s Bagels has perfected the texture of the bagel in ways most foodies dream of.
+Most New Yorkers will agree that Bo’s Bagels has mastered the perfected the texture of the bagel in ways most foodies dream of.
 The exterior is crispy to the bite while the interior remains chewy.

 Can we all agree that this is clearly the definitely of a perfect bagel?